 As more and more scooter riders sustain injuries, some of them serious, an increasing number of lawsuits are being brought over these accidents.
 The dangers of electric scooters in Maryland and elsewhere are becoming more apparent.

 If you have been hurt on a scooter, you may have grounds to sue a driver, a scooter operator or another entity.
 A Baltimore personal injury lawyer will help you negotiate the confusing world of Lime, Bird, Skip and Spin and advise you on your rights.
-Please contact the Law Office of Randolph Rice today for a free consultation at (410) 694-7291.
+Please contact the Rice, Murtha & Psoras today for a free consultation at (410) 694-7291.